19hours/sg-statutes/Acts/Housing Developers (Control and Licensing) Act.md

 (a) is a company, if its capital issued and paid up in cash is less than $100,000;

-(b) consists of any person or group of persons, society or limited liability partnership, without a deposit of $100,000 in such form as may be determined by the Minister;
+(b) consists of any person or group of persons, partnership, society or limited liability partnership, without a deposit of $100,000 in such form as may be determined by the Minister;

+[17/2005 wef 15/07/2005]

+[37/2008 wef 04/05/2009]

 (c) has an undischarged bankrupt in the case of —